eyal0/Chicken-story/README.md

 6. For each value, record a `1` is it's above the median, otherwise a `0`.
 7. Now you have a 64-bit hash.

-pHash has a library for this and it's, of course, not in Visual Basic .Net so I implemented it myself, cutting corners where possible because I didn't need it to be very perfect.
+pHash has a library for this and it's, of course, not in VB.Net so I implemented it myself, cutting corners where possible because I didn't need it to be very perfect.
+Nowadays you'd just use a library but I'll go through the steps because they're pretty cool.

-# Convert to black and white
+## Convert to black and white

 Pretty easy, just convert the RGB value of each pixel to intensity.
 There are a few ways but this one is on Wikipedia: